marp-team/marp/website/blog/how-to-make-custom-transition.md

 A fixed property [`z-index: -1`](https://developer.mozilla.org/docs/Web/CSS/z-index) is helpful to send the incoming slide layer to back.

-> A fixed `z-index: 1` to the outgoing slide (send to front) is also getting the same result, but currently setting a positive number to `z-index` may bring the performance issue in Chrome.
+> A fixed `z-index: 1` to the outgoing slide (send to front) is also getting the same result, but currently setting a positive number to `z-index` may bring animation jank in Chrome.

 ## Change layer order during a transition